Behavior of a New Median PCE Measure: A Tale of Tails

 Before turning to statistical results, we plot our simple, bias-corrected trend estimates (core PCE inflation, median PCE inflation, median PCE excluding OER inflation, and trimmed-mean PCE inflation) against the “true” inflation trend (as captured by the 2SMA trend) in figure 2.
 Except for the 2SMA trend, each is a 12-month change.

 We highlight five findings from this graph.
-First, core PCE inflation experiences very large fluctuations relative to the other trend measures.
-Second, the other trend measures tend to move together, which suggests that they will have similar performance along many dimensions.
+First, core PCE inflation stays closer to the moving-average trend than one might have expected, given its sensitivity to the tails.
+Second, the trend measures tend to move together, which suggests that they will have similar performance along many dimensions.
 Third, when median PCE excluding OER inflation departs from the others, such as in 1998–1999 and 2013–2015, it tends to run closer to the 2SMA trend, evidently driven by firm OER growth during those periods.
 But when median PCE inflation departs from the others, such as during 2003–2006 and 2012–2016, it tends to run farther from the 2SMA trend than the others.
 Fifth, we call attention to the joint behavior of the indexes from mid-2007 onward.

-The 2SMA trend starts moving downward ahead of all the simple trend estimates.
-This is because it is a centered moving average, meaning that it “knows ahead of time” that inflation is going down: As a result, it is capturing the rapid decline in inflation that began at the start of the Great Recession.8 The other measures are lagging 12-month changes, so they will automatically lag turning points like this.
-However, the 2SMA trend begins to move upward in early 2009, and so does core PCE inflation.9 Meanwhile, the other measures do not begin to move upward until at least a year later.
-In addition, the 2SMA trend begins a long dip starting in 2013 that ends only in 2016.
-Only core PCE inflation follows suit.
+The 2SMA trend starts moving downward in mid-2007; since it is a centered moving average, it “knows ahead of time” the rapid decline in inflation that began at the start of the Great Recession.8 Conversely, the simple trend estimates start moving downward about 12 months later.
+This is because the other measures are lagging 12-month changes, so they will automatically lag turning points like this.
+The 2SMA trend begins to move upward in early 2009, and—temporarily—so does core PCE inflation.9 Meanwhile, the other measures do not begin to move upward until at least a year later.
+In addition, the 2SMA trend begins a long dip starting in 2013 that ends only in 2016; none of the simple trend estimates follows suit.

 We provide a formal comparison of each simple measure of trend inflation with the “true” trend in inflation by looking at the square root of the mean squared errors (RMSEs) of core PCE, trimmed-mean PCE, and our two median PCE variants versus the 2SMA trend over the entire period.
 We look at both monthly and year-over-year movements in each candidate trend estimate.
 These RMSE results are reported in table 1.
 Regardless of the period, the trimmed-mean PCE is closest to the 2SMA on average when considering monthly changes, although the performance of median PCE excluding OER inflation is essentially as good.
 When considering 12-month changes, the median PCE excluding OER inflation rate runs closest to the 2SMA on average, followed by core PCE inflation.
 Broadly speaking, median PCE inflation does a slightly worse job at tracking headline inflation than the other simple trend measures by the RMSE criterion.